FAQs

 Shouldn’t religion stay separate from work?

 If Jesus is Lord of our life, He is Lord 24/7.
-There is no area of life; there is no time of day that should not be impacted by the Lordship of Christ.
+Every area of life, every minute of every day should be impacted by the Lordship of Christ.
 The separation of religion and work has crept into society over the past 200 years.
 When America was founded, there was full integration of faith (religion) and work.
 The Pilgrims considered work on an even par with being a preacher.
-All of the early universities in America were founded as seminaries to train up youth into a Biblical worldview so they would be prepared for whatever career they were to pursue.
-As the comforts of life have taken over, living for the honor and glory of God (the One True and Living God), people began to discount the role faith had in guiding their every decision.
-This has led to a separation in many people’s mind, but that is not how Christ wants us to live.
+All of the early universities in America were founded as seminaries to train up youth in a Biblical worldview to prepare them for whatever career they were to pursue.
+Living for the comforts of life has replaced living for the honor and glory of God (the One True and Living God), every decision should include our faith.